charmoniumQ/wf-reg-test/docs/icse_nier.md

 **RQ1:**
 We plan to replicate the experiment described by Zhao et al. [@zhao_why_2012], which assesses if the computational experiments are replicable in our environment.
-To this, we add "repeatable results" as a new column.
+To this, we add "single-threaded results repeatable" and "multi-threaded results repeatable" as a new column besides Zhao's columns of "successful" and "failure".
 We will also study how the proportion of broken experiments changes with time.
 Note that a failure could indicate collapse, or it could indicate that the experiment never worked in the first place, due to incomplete metadata.
 We can model this using a Bayesian framework that permits either possibility (never working or collapse) as an unobserved random variable.